GeoscienceAustralia/wagl/docs/source/algorithms.rst

 Nadir BRDF-adjusted reflectance (NBAR)
 --------------------------------------

-An image taken by a satellie is affected by a range of factors, including:
+An image taken by a satellite is affected by a range of factors, including:

 * the angle at which a satellite views a pixel (view angle),
 * illumination (determined largely by the solar angle),